LuluLaGlue/Epitech_TaxiDriver/README.md

     + <code>-h</code>: Display a help message.

 ## DQN
 &emsp;In order to train a model capable of accomplishing more complexe tasks we turned to Deep Q Learning.
-Indeed, the algorithm showcased before are perfect for small environment such as the Taxi driver or Frozen Lake but in more complexe environment with a lot more observation space (an Atari Video Game for exemple) they will quickly be unmanageable.
+Indeed, the algorithm showcased before are perfect for small environment such as the Taxi driver or Frozen Lake but in more complexe environment with a lot more observation space (a small Video Game for exemple) they will quickly be unmanageable.
 Furthermore, the Q-Agent has no ability to estimate value for an unseen state, it will go back at best to to random actions.
 To deal with this problem *Deep Q Learning* algorithm remove the two dimensional Q-Matrix and replace it with a Neural Network.
 This attempt is located in the *DQN* directory with the following files:
 - ***DQN_Train.py***: A python script used to train and save a new model.
 To run it use <code>python DQN_Train.py</code> with the following possible arguments:
     + <code>--environment</code>.Environment in which to train the model. **Default**: Taxi-v3
     + <code>--batch_size</code>.
 Batch Size during training. **Default**: 128